yp2353/Gene-Analysis/README.md

 Teammates: https://github.com/rishienandhan3, https://github.com/Andrewhg414

 ## PROBLEM STATEMENT
-We aim to create a predictive model for cancerous transcriptome identification and identify recurring patterns in the cancer genome through analysis and comparison in cancerous cells vs. healthy cells.
+We aim to create a predictive model for cancer transcriptome identification and identify recurring patterns in the cancer genome through analysis and comparison in cancerous cells vs. healthy cells.
 This could lower the number of genes needed to test to give an accurate picture of a cancerous cell, decreasing cost and increasing testing efficiency.